What’s a core path?

 Core paths provide an extra layer of protection, as local authorities have powers to maintain and promote core paths (although there’s no legal obligation to do so) and keep them free from obstructions.

-What’s the current Ramblers core paths campaign about?
+What’s the Ramblers doing to get core paths on the map?

 Core paths are not all currently shown on Ordnance Survey (OS) maps, or highlighted in any specific colour, even though that was the intention when they were drawn up.